AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalElementType/MasterID.md

 InternalElementType.MasterID Property
 =====================================
-AutomationML 2.1 APIGets the master identifier, if this InternalElement is a mirror .
+Gets the master identifier, if this InternalElement is a mirror .

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)